superfly/docs/flyctl/cmd/flyctl_volumes_delete.md

-Delete a volume from the application.
-Requires the volume's ID number to operate.
-This can be found through the `volumes list` command.
+Delete a volume Requires the volume's ID number to operate.
+This can be found through the volumes list command

 ## Usage
 ~~~
 flyctl volumes delete <id> [flags]
 ~~~